 Questions?
 Email: studyabroad AT_TOWSON

-Open to TU undergraduate and graduate degree-seeking students.
+As part of our commitment to Generation Study Abroad, Towson University is proud to offer the TU Institutional Diversity Study Abroad Scholarship.
+Diversity is defined broadly and can include but is not limited to students of color, first-generation college students, students with disabilities, student athletes, students identifying as LGBTQIA+, non-traditional majors, etc. Open to TU undergraduate and graduate degree-seeking students.
 Must hold a minimum cumulative grade point average of 2.5 to apply.
-For consideration, students must answer a supplemental question as part of the application for the TU Institutional Study Abroad Scholarship.
-Recipients are required to serve as Study Abroad Advocate while abroad and upon return including completing at least one service project and participating in a minimum of one study abroad event upon return (see list of service projects and events) with focused outreach to underrepresented groups in study abroad.
+For consideration, students must answer a supplemental question as part of the application for the TU Institutional Study Abroad Scholarship (see instructions above).
+Recipients are required to serve as a Study Abroad advocate while abroad and upon return including completing at least one service project and participating in a minimum of one study abroad event upon return (see list of service projects and events) with focused outreach to underrepresented groups in study abroad.
 All service projects and event volunteers will be tracked Study Abroad Office.
 Students studying abroad during their final semester may complete the service requirement while abroad.
-Scholarships are available for the fall, spring, academic year, summer, and Minimester.
+Scholarships are available for the fall, spring, Spring Break, academic year, summer, and Minimester.

 Open to TU undergraduate degree-seeking students participating in the TU in Italy Rome program.
 Minimum cumulative GPA of 3.0 required.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship Application.
 Fall or spring semesters only.

-Open to TU undergraduate degree-seeking students participating in the TU in Italy Florence, Tuscania, Venice, or Three Cities program.
+Open to TU undergraduate degree-seeking students participating in the TU in Italy - Florence program.
 Minimum cumulative GPA of 3.0 required.
 Eligible students will be automatically considered upon submission of the TU Institutional Study Abroad Scholarship Application.
 Fall or spring semesters only.
 Several $1,500 awards are available each semester.

 The Association of Teachers of Japanese Bridging Project offers scholarships to U.S. undergraduate degree-seeking students studying abroad in Japan.
 Fall, spring, academic year.